Tracking API¶

 - Universal Product Code (UPC)

 The exact identifiers that are tracked are also recommended ("what-you-track-is-what-you-get").
-By default, it is not possible to track SKUs but recommend UPCs.
+By default, it's not possible to track SKUs but recommend UPCs.
 The following use case is typical for eCommerce business:

 Customer B decides to use the UPC as item identifiers.
-This results in recommendations that do not contain variations of the currently shown item.
-Therefore, the detail page of shirt X does not contain a recommendation for the same shirt in a different size.
-And the same shirt does not show up twice on a list of bestseller recommendations.
+This results in recommendations that don't contain variations of the currently shown item.
+Therefore, the detail page of shirt X doesn't contain a recommendation for the same shirt in a different size.
+And the same shirt doesn't show up twice on a list of bestseller recommendations.

 If the size of an item or the color is selectable on a detail page of an item, you may prefer to use the UPC.
 If recommendations of the same item in different sizes or colors are desired, you should use the SKU as item identifiers.